vladtenev/Stonkers/README.md

 Cross-asset support — stocks and crypto in one feed Historical correlation view: does sentiment spike actually precede price moves for a given ticker?

 Stonkers will be backed to its token on Noxa, allowing users to user "STONKERS" tokens to purchase coins on the platform.
+Intitially we will capture a large supply, which will be given away once the leaderboard initiatives are announced.